cdli-gh/annodoc/index.md

 ~~~
 "Agua the overseer of a crew of 60 men, Adamu, the son of X, Shu-Aba the physician, Imtidam the leather worker, Abiati, Sguea, the son of Edenshilat, and Dada, the son of Ahushuni, are the relevant witnesses."
 (P123217)

+As other examples show, the `list` relation stands here for an implicit conjunction:

 	# Jagersma, Chap.
 5 (64)
 	# ‘PN1, the chief scribe, and PN2, the surveyor, claim this (land).’
 	# (MVN 6:319 rev 1:3-7; L; 21)